elbereth/dashninja-fe/README.md

 * You will need a running website, official at https://dashninja.pl uses nginx

 For the REST API:
-* PHP v5.6 with mysqli (works with PHP 7.0)
+* PHP v5.6 with mysqli (works/tested with PHP 7.1)
-* Phalcon v2.0.x (should work with any version) or v2.1.x
+* Phalcon v2.0.x (should work with any version) up to v3.2.x
 * MySQL database with Dash Ninja Database (check dashninja-db repository)

 ## Optional: